Thokozile23/Final-Project/README.md

 - Algorithmic/Model Bias
 Algorithmic or model biases are embedded in the recommendation algorithms themselves, often due to the way models are trained or the data they use.
 These biases can amplify existing stereotypes or reinforce behaviors by overemphasizing certain patterns in user data, such as preferences based on past behaviors or demographic factors.

--Ethical Concerns:
+### Ethical Concerns:

-1. Reinforcement of Existing Biases
+- Reinforcement of Existing Biases

 Concern: AI-driven recommendation systems can inadvertently reinforce existing popularity biases by promoting content that is already popular, while neglecting content from underrepresented groups or niche creators.